shaarkys/homey-smartpresence/README.md

 ## Feedback:

-Please report issues at the [issues section on Github](https://github.com/balmli/homey-smartpresence/issues).
+Please report issues at the [issues section on Github](https://github.com/shaarkys/homey-smartpresence/issues).

 ## Release Notes:

+#### 0.8.6

+- Add last seen as device capability, changed minimal allowed values for Host timeout and Stress timeout (500ms as new minimum to prevent false negatives), improved logging

+#### 0.8.5

+- New maintainer, attempt to prevent some crashes, fix checkboxes during pairing, fix icon not showing up, optimize detection methods, changed some graphics

 #### 0.8.4